young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

 - Lambda functions are independent, 1 event = 1 function
 - Lambda is serverless
 - Know what services are serveless
-- Lambda functions can trigger other lambda functions, d1 event can = x functions if fucntions trigger other functions
+- Lambda functions can trigger other lambda functions, 1 event can = x functions if fucntions trigger other functions
-- Architecture can get extremely complicated, AWS X-ray allows you to debug what is happending
+- Architecture can get extremely complicated, AWS X-ray allows you to debug what is happening
 - Lambda can do things globally, you can use it to back up S3 buckets to other S3 buckets etc
 - Know your triggers